tannerdolby/tannerdolby.com/src/writing/writing-safe-code-with-typescript.md

 preview: "The 'any' type isn't something I use very often in my own development.
 But I have seen it occasionally used out in the wild."
 ---

-{{ preview }} A good rule is, if your unsure of a data type for a variable, its best to let TypeScript infer the variables type for you through [type inference][type inference] rather than using type `any`.
+{{ preview }} A good rule is, if your unsure of a data type for a variable, its best to let TypeScript infer the variables type for you through [type inference][1] rather than using type `any`.
 Only resort to using `any` if you absolutely have to.

 When you can, try using a type annotation to explicitly tell the compiler what data type to expect.
 But when your unsure what the data type will be ahead of time, this is where type inference is quite nice.